Florune/florune-documentation/src/usecases.md

 How can users maintain a portable, self-sovereign digital identity usable across multiple agreements?

 **Solution**
-Contract Foundry implements ERC-1056 DIDs, enabling users to control their identity without reliance on central authorities.
+Florune implements ERC-1056 DIDs, enabling users to control their identity without reliance on central authorities.
 DIDs are portable, privacy-preserving, and compatible with verifiable credentials.

 **Examples**